Joshua-Jensen/fs-journal/quizzes/week01.md

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
+it is the root tag for a html document
 ```

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
+hyper link markup language
 ```

 **5.** What Does `CSS` stand for?